Dominikwigh/coffee-shop/TESTING.md

 * Products app - inlcudes > quantity-script.html

 #### Pep8 online validator
 I used the PEP8 online validator to check all python files.
 Most files had (line to long) errors.
-The error wer fixed and then all files were passed through the validator agian and then no error were found.
+The error were fixed and then all files were passed through the validator again and then no error were found.
 When refactoring my code i also used the following command to identify and fix as much pylint error as possible.
 * python3 -m flake8